 Sustainability is a key driver for innovations that create greater added value for society and thus help ZEISS to set itself apart from our competitors.

 At ZEISS, responsibility for sustainability ultimately lies with the Executive Board of Carl Zeiss AG.
 Its strategic and operational implementation is the responsibility of the Head of Sustainability, who regularly reports to the CEO and is a member of the Corporate Strategic Development management team.

 Together with the Sustainability team, the Head of Sustainability is in charge of the ZEISS Group's central and cross-divisional sustainability program.
 They also collaborate with those responsible for internal processes, e.g. from the Environment and Energy Management, Supply Chain Management, and Compliance departments, to embed sustainability topics throughout the ZEISS Group.

 As a supplement to the central Sustainability team, officers were appointed to look after sustainability management at each segment and at the Shared Production Unit.
 The sustainability officers at the units regularly meet with the Head of Sustainability to report on progress at the units and on ongoing initiatives.

 ZEISS believes the basis for the focus topics and the aims of the working groups can be summarized as follows: growth is only possible in an intact environment that is open to innovation.
 At ZEISS, generating acceptance for the company's own activities and assuming responsibility for the environment, employees and society is thus an integral part of its business philosophy.

-As part of sustainable corporate leadership, ZEISS is pursuing a long-term holistic approach that will define day-to-day operations.
-This approach is split into five fields of action: employees, the environment, social and societal engagement, compliance, as well as products and value chain.
+As part of sustainable corporate governance, ZEISS is pursuing a long-term holistic approach that defines day-to-day operations.
+This approach is split into five fields of action: employees, the environment, social and societal engagement, compliance, as well as products and the value chain.